 - In a TV spot for Tabasco brand Sauce we see a man eating a slice of pizza while regularly dousing it with the sauce; he has used at least two full bottles and is working on a third.
 He gets bitten by a mosquito; then as the mosquito flies away it explodes, to the man's quiet satisfaction.

-- Gaston Lagaffe once made a hot sauce that burned through the cup he kept it in and sent the cartoonist Yves Lebrac screaming up the walls after one little taste.
+- One was so hot that it burned through the cup he kept it in and sent the cartoonist Yves Lebrac screaming up the walls after one little taste.